SBCNY/Dynamic_model_arachidonic_acid/README.md

 <br>
 The graphml-file can be opened with yED editor (yworks.com/products/yed) and shows the modeled reactions and their subcellular localizations.
 The reaction numbers in the yED network correspond to the reaction numbers in the MATLAB code.
 Selection of Windows/context views/neighborhood allows visualization of single reactions.<br>
 <br>
-MATLAB code and graphml file were automatically written by an unpublished C# script that integrates canonical dynamical models with transcriptomic and/or proteomic steady state or timeline data to generate cell type selective models.<br>
+MATLAB code and graphml file were automatically written by an unpublished C# script that integrates canonical dynamical models with transcriptomic and/or proteomic steady state and/or timeline data to generate cell type selective models.<br>